Wish Tree (Yoko Ono art series)

 Wish Tree is an ongoing art installation series by Japanese artist Yoko Ono, started in 1996, in which a tree native to a site is planted under her direction.
 Viewers are usually invited to tie a written wish to the tree except during the winter months when a tree can be more vulnerable.
-Locations of the piece have included New York City, St. Louis, Wish Tree for Washington, DC, San Francisco, Pasadena, and Palo Alto, California, Tokyo, Venice, Paris, Dublin, London, Exeter, England, Finland and Buenos Aires, Argentina, Calgary.
+Locations of the piece have included New York City, St. Louis, Detroit, Wish Tree for Washington, DC, San Francisco, Pasadena, and Palo Alto, California, Tokyo, Venice, Paris, Dublin, London, Exeter, England, Finland and Buenos Aires, Argentina, Calgary.

 Her 1996 Wish Piece had the following instructions:

 Installations have involved from one to 21 trees, and varieties include lemon trees, eucalyptus, and crepe myrtles.
 To honor wish writers' privacy, Ono claims she does not read the wishes, and collects them all to be buried at the base of the Imagine Peace Tower on Viðey Island in Kollafjörður Bay in Iceland.
 To date over 1 million wishes have been buried beneath the tower.